LingyuLi-math/starter-academic/content/publication/fourth/index.md

 ---
-title: "“Numerical simulation of groundwater pollution problems based on convection diffusion equation"
+title: "Fourth-order compact finite difference method for solving two-dimensional convection–diffusion equation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
 - admin
+- Ziwen Jiang
 - Zhe Yin

 # Author notes (optional)